Ḫilakku: Phrygian influence

-The presence of a monument at Dibektaşi similar to Phrygian stepped altars or cult thrones of the goddess Kubeleya suggests that aspects of Phrygian culture such as the worship of Kubeleya had reached into Ḫilakku.
+The presence of a monument at Dibektaşi similar to Phrygian stepped altars or cult thrones of the goddess Kubeleya suggests that aspects of Phrygian culture, such as the worship of Kubeleya, had reached into Ḫilakku.

 Greek and Phoenician colonisation

 During the 9th and 8th centuries BC, Cypriots, Greeks and Phoenicians settled in cities founded by the native peoples of Ḫiyawa and Ḫilakku which were located on the maritime trade routes linking these regions to the western Mediterranean sea and also functioned as outlets for resources from the inner regions of Anatolia.

 An inscription dating from c.
 625 to c.
 600 BC attests of the presence of Phoenicians in Pirindu.

-The increased importance of these sites led to the Neo-Assyrian Empire taking interest in this region beginning with the successful campaigns of Sargon II, which led to a weakening of the cities to the east of the Calycadnus river.
-This pushed the Greek and Phoenician traders to the west of the Calycadnus river, beyond the control of the Neo-Assyrian Empire and its restrictions on control and cultural influence on Ḫiyawa and Ḫilakku, where they founded several settlements during the 8th and 7th centuries BC, such as Nagidos, Kelenderis, and Aphrodisias.
+The increased importance of these sites led to the Neo-Assyrian Empire taking an interest in this region, beginning with the successful campaigns of Sargon II, which led to a weakening of the cities to the east of the Calycadnus River.
+This pushed the Greek and Phoenician traders to the west of the Calycadnus river, beyond the control of the Neo-Assyrian Empire and its restrictions on control and cultural influence on Ḫiyawa and Ḫilakku, where they founded several settlements during the 8th and 7th centuries BC, such as Nagidos and Kelenderis, founded by Samos, Soli founded by Lindos, and Aphrodisias.
 These colonies were densely populated by traders over the course of c.
 750 to c.
 500 BC, and the population of Ionian Greeks and Cypriots in these colonies later increased.

 Administrative structure

-The rulers of the kingdom of Cilicia styled themselves using the title of Suennesis (Συέννεσις), derived from the name of their founding king Syennesis I, which was derived from Luwian *zuwannissas, which was itself the genitival adjective of the term zuwannis, meaning lit. 'dog'.
+The rulers of the kingdom of Cilicia styled themselves using the title of Suennesis (Συέννεσις), derived from the name of their founding king Syennesis I, which was derived from Luwian *zuwannissas, which was itself the genitival adjective of the term zuwannis (𔗵𔗬𔗐𔓯𔗦), meaning lit. 'dog'.